 We signed up to the UK Women in Finance Charter in 2018 as the aims of the charter mirror our global strategy for gender progress.
 This is part of a broader cultural transformation agenda at UBS.
 We first set aspirations to increase our senior representation of women to 25% by spring 2020, which we are proud to have met in the UK.
 To build on this progress, we have set new aspirations to grow our representation of women at Director level and above to 30% by 2025.

 UBS is committed to hiring, retaining and promoting more women at all levels across the firm, and this is reflected directly in our strategic plan to "hire more, promote more and lose less" women, focusing particularly at our senior levels.
 In our 2015 Group Annual Report we first publically committed to increasing the ratio of women in management roles, and since then UBS continues to focus on this aspiration globally.
 UBS has embedded management accountability for supporting this goal and continues to develop career support, HR processes and technology solutions to help better attract, develop and retain women at all stages of their careers.

-Each UK business leader is accountable for their divisional progress, supported by divisional diversity and inclusion councils.
+Sponsored by Beatriz Martin, UK CEO, each UK business leader is accountable for their divisional progress, supported by divisional diversity and inclusion councils.
 A Group Diversity and Inclusion Council shares best practices with the firm's business leaders and is accountable for UBS's overall diversity and inclusion strategy.

 Diverse candidate shortlist

-Gender Pay Gap
+UK Gender Pay Gap